zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

 Once you have created an Order, you should redirect your customer to the URL in the ``_links.checkout`` property from the response.

-Note that when the payment fails, expires or is canceled, you can create a new Payment for the Order using the :doc:`/reference/v2/orders-api/create-order-payment`.
+Note that when the payment fails, expires or is canceled, you can create a new payment for the order using the :doc:`Create order payment endpoint </reference/v2/orders-api/create-order-payment>`.
 This is only possible for orders that have a ``created`` status.

 Parameters